davidaburns/rusty-chip8/src/spec.md

   - Compares register Vx to kk, and if they are equal, increments the program counter by 2

 - 4xkk - SNE Vx, byte
-  - Skip next instruction if Vx != kk
+  - Skip next instruction if Vx != nn
   - Compare register Vx to kk, if not equal, increment program counter by 2

 - 5xy0 - SE Vx, Vy